Prova

 The Dose-Response Reality

 The relationship between alcohol and sleep disruption is roughly linear.
-There is no "safe" amount for sleep quality, but the practical threshold most people find is:
+There is no "safe" amount for sleep quality.
+If you want a full picture of the interventions that actually move the needle on sleep quality, the Sleep Optimization Bible covers the evidence-based protocol from supplements to behavioral changes.
+The practical threshold most people find is:

 • 1 drink, finished 3+ hours before bed: Minimal measurable impact for most people